saka1029/MiniSat-J/README.md

 # MiniSat-J
-MiniSat-J is a porting MiniSat2.0 to Java
+MiniSat-J is a porting MiniSat2.0 to Java8

 ## Run from command line
 ```